Baby Sleep and Breastfeeding Series: Part 2

 Breastfeeding moms can expect the following night-feedings, on average:

-• Newborns will breastfeed every 2-3 hours in the early days and this is also when your milk supply is established.
+• Your newborn will breastfeed every 2-3 hours in the early days and this is also when your milk supply is established.
 Newborns sleep more than anything in the beginning, but that changes quickly.

 • When your baby is 3-4 months old, she will probably still be breastfeeding at night 2-3 times per night and sleeping 10-12 hours, but remember that sleep does change around 4 months old.

-• When your baby is 5-7 months old, he will begin to move to 2 feedings per night fairly regularly and still sleeping 11-12 hours, typically.
+• At 5-7 months old, your baby will begin to move to 2 feedings per night fairly regularly and still sleep 11-12 hours, typically.

 • An 8-9 month old will usually transition to just one feeding per night and sleep 11-12 hours at night.